patchew-project/qemu/docs/interop/vhost-user.rst

   allow the back-end to resume operations after having been suspended before.
 The back-end must again begin processing rings that are not stopped, and it may resume background operations.

+``VHOST_USER_SET_DEVICE_STATE_FD``
+  :id: 43
+  :equivalent ioctl: N/A
+  :request payload: device state transfer parameters
+  :reply payload: ``u64``

+  The front-end negotiates a pipe over which to transfer the back-end’s internal state during migration.
+For this purpose, this message is accompanied by a file descriptor that is to be the back-end’s end of the pipe.
+If the back-end can provide a more efficient pipe (i.e. because it internally already has a pipe into/from which to put/receive state), it can ignore this and reply with a different file descriptor to serve as the front-end’s end.

+  The request payload contains parameters for the subsequent data transfer, as described in the :ref:`Migrating back-end state
+  <migrating_backend_state>` section.
+That section also explains the
+  data transfer itself.

+  The value returned is both an indication for success, and whether a new pipe file descriptor is returned: Bits 0–7 are 0 on success, and non-zero on error.
+Bit 8 is the invalid FD flag; this flag is set when there is no file descriptor returned.
+When this flag is not set, the front-end must use the returned file descriptor as its end of the pipe.
+The back-end must not both indicate an error and return a file descriptor.

+  Using this function requires prior negotiation of the ``VHOST_USER_PROTOCOL_F_MIGRATORY_STATE`` feature.

+``VHOST_USER_CHECK_DEVICE_STATE``
+  :id: 44
+  :equivalent ioctl: N/A
+  :request payload: N/A
+  :reply payload: ``u64``

+  After transferring the back-end’s internal state during migration (see the :ref:`Migrating back-end state <migrating_backend_state>` section), check whether the back-end was able to successfully fully process the state.

+  The value returned indicates success or error; 0 is success, any non-zero value is an error.

+  Using this function requires prior negotiation of the ``VHOST_USER_PROTOCOL_F_MIGRATORY_STATE`` feature.

 Back-end message types